Initial exposure to computing ideas

 I designed part of the hardware and wrote the firmware in C for the microcontroller in their network cradle.
 I designed the hardware subsystem and firmware for one of two microcontrollers in a family of data loggers.
 Then I spent lots of time developing the hardware and software (in Visual Basic 6.0) for a time-base calibration system for these data loggers.

-I learned some valuable things from Kevin Bull, who was the owner/CEO of Veriteq Instruments, among them:
+I learned many valuable things from Kevin Bull, who was the owner/CEO of Veriteq Instruments, among them:

 I retired from Vaisala in February 2012.